redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 import type { APIGatewayEvent } from 'aws-lambda'

-/**
- * Divide two integers: a dividend and a divisor
- *
- * @param { APIGatewayEvent } event - an object which contains information from the invoker.
- *
- * @param @dividend Integer The dividend is required in the event's querystring
- * @param @divisor Integer The divisor is required in the event's querystring *
- * @returns a JSON payload containing a message along the dividend, divisor and quotient
- * @returns an error if the dividend or divisor is missing, or unable to divide the two numbers */ export const handler = async (event: APIGatewayEvent) => {
+export const handler = async (event: APIGatewayEvent) => {
   // sets the default response
   let statusCode = 200